jxsvoboda/karlik/README.md

 When it is started next time, Karlík will continue exactly where it stopped, everything will be preserved.

+# Starting up for the first time

-When you start Karlík up, on the top of the screen you can see the main toolbar.
+When you start Karlík up, you will see Karlík standing in his city.
+On the top of the screen you can see the main toolbar.
 It allows you to select between two main modes: Vocabulary and Map.
-(Karlík starts up in Map mode by default).
+(Karlík starts up in Vocabulary mode by default).

+# Vocabulary mode and Map mode

+Vocabulary mode allows you to give the robot orders, to teach it new commands and examine existing commands.
+The second toolbar contains the Work, Learn and Examine icons.
+On the bottom of the screen you can see a number of commands that you can give to the robot and it will execute them.

 Map mode allows you to modify the city's map.
 The second toolbar allows you to select what you would like to place in the square: Wall, White tag,